-Presenters are required to attend the conference and purchase a ticket and travel.
+Presenters are required to purchase a ticket to attend the conference in-person.
+Presenters will receive a code which gives them 10% off the early bird conference registration cost at any time before the conference.
 NADA has a small number of transport and accommodation grants available.
 Applications for these grants will open early next year.
 Contact conference@nada.org.au for more information.